eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/adopt/walletEDC.md

 ---
-title: First Steps
+title: Setup the Wallet-EDC Connection
 sidebar_position: 2
 ---

-# First Steps
+# Setup the Wallet to EDC Connection to enable SSI

 ---
 **NOTE:**